Rome Tour exploring top historical sites along Ancient Rome's Empire roads

 "The Appian way is the queen of the long roads"

 Named after the magistrate who initiated its construction, Appius Claudius Caecus, the Ancient Appian Way is impressively well preserved offering an overall idea of what an ancient Roman road used to be like.
-Within the original stones, you can see the grooves created by chariot and wagon wheels that traveled through here for centuries.
+Within the original stones, you can see the grooves created by chariots and wagon wheels that traveled through here for centuries.

 Construction of ancient Roman roads began as a leveled dirt road on top of which small stones, mortar, then gravel were laid.
-This foundation was finally covered with tight fitting, interlocking stones to provide a smooth flat surface.
+This foundation was finally covered with tight-fitting, interlocking stones to provide a smooth flat surface.
 The road was a bit arched in the middle to help with water runoff, and ditches were dug on each side of the road.

 According to Christian tradition, it was along the Appian Way that Peter encountered a vision of Christ while attempting to escape, inspiring him to go back into the city to face certain martyrdom.